HlongwaneDM/RecruitmentAssignment/README.md

-Project name : Recruitment Assignment 1
+Recruitment Assignment 1

 	* This program is written in Java,
 	* It is used to evaluate integer numbers.
+	* It contain two classes "EvaluateStrings" and "EvaluateIntegers"

 How to Compile and Run (execute) the program:
-* download the file into a directory you want then launch it.
+* download the files into a directory you want then launch it.
 * Change directory on your terminal to where you extracted the files.
-* To compile, run the following command on your terminal: javac PlatoonTest.java
+* To compile, run the following command on your terminal: javac EvaluateStrings.java javac EvaluateIntegers.java
-* To execute, run the following command on your terminal: java -Xmx128M -Xms16M PlatoonTest
+* To execute, run the following command on your terminal: java -Xmx128M -Xms16M EvaluateStrings java -Xmx128M -Xms16M EvaluateIntegers

 Assumptions
 	* You must be running java on your terminal, to verify,  run the following command on your terminal: